fabiojbg/TreeDocs/.clinerules/default-rules.md

 - To know how the project is structured, read the sections 'Simplified Project Folder Structure' and 'Module Responsibilities' below.
 You must keep these sections up to date with changes in the project.
 - The main service API is documented in file '.clinerules/TreedocsServices_API.md'.
 Consult it to know the project APIs and create new ones.
 - Pay attention to the MCP Tools available to use them whenever necessary
+- This project is being develop in a windows operating system, when emitting multiple commands in a single line to the terminal, use a semi-colon to separate them (ex: 'cd newFolder; npm run dev')

 # Code Style & Patterns